The Disputes Tribunal

 - Disputes at work – these are covered by the Employment Relations Authority

-- Disputes with a registered vehicle trader – these can be heard in the Motor Vehicle Disputes Tribunal if you’d prefer
+- Disputes with a registered vehicle trader – these can also be heard in the Motor Vehicle Disputes Tribunal instead

 - Disputes about copyright – these can be covered by the Copyright Tribunal